esphome/esphome-docs/components/web_server.rst

           port: 80
           version: 1

-    Example web_server configuration using version 2  - no internet/intranet required:
+    Example ``web_server`` configuration using version 2  - no internet/intranet required on the client:

     .. code-block:: yaml